tibru/tibru/README.md

 	>>> ![lookup1 [memory EXITENV inc_table #3 nil]]
 	[memory [4 0 0 0] nil]

 This is what a function call looks like.
-We call `lookup1` passing in the argument `#3`, the lookup table, the continuation `EXITENV` and the heap.
+We call `lookup1` passing in the argument `#3`, the lookup table `inc_table`, the continuation `EXITENV` and the heap.
-We get out the heap and the result.
+We get out the *heap* and the result.
 The element `nil` is the call stack terminator.
 From here we can define `inc` formally:

 	>>> :def inc [pop1 v0 inc_table' heap lookup1' kont @]
 	>>> ![inc [memory EXITVAL #3 nil]]
 	[4 0 0 0]

-`EXITVAL` removes the call stack and heap leaving just the return value.
+`EXITVAL` removes the call stack and *heap* leaving just the return value.
 `kont` references the passed in continuation on the stack.
-`heap` references the passed in heap on the stack `pop1` removes the one argument from the stack (ie takes a tail part of the stack).
+`heap` references the passed in *heap* on the stack.
+`pop1` removes the one argument from the stack (i.e. selects a tail part of the stack).

-From here we can alter the heap.
+From here we can alter the *heap*.

 	>>> :def mem2 [#0 1 #2 1]
 	>>> :def setheap [[pop2 heap kont]' v1 v0 stk GRAFT']
 	>>> ![setheap [memory EXITENV 21 mem2 nil]]
 	[[0 0 21 0] nil]

-Here we set the heap at index 2 with the value `21`.
+Here we set the *heap* at index 2 with the value `21`.

 Putting this altogether we can define `fib` with a little help from `add` and `sub` defined using lookup tables and `lookup2`.